TIBCOSoftware/snappydata/docs/reference/sql_reference/userauthenticator.md

 User authentication schemes can be implemented with this interface and registered at start-up time.

-If an application requires its own authentication scheme, it can implement this interface and register as the authentication scheme that RowStore should call upon connection requests to the system.
+If an application requires its own authentication scheme, it can implement this interface and register as the authentication scheme that SnappyData should call upon connection requests to the system.

 A typical example is the implementation of user authentication with LDAP, Sun NIS+, or even Windows User Domain, using this interface.